TMJ Treatment Desoto, MO

 What Is Temporomandibular Joint Dysfunction (TMD)?

 Temporomandibular Joint Dysfunction (TMD) is a collection of disorders impacting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the temporal bone of the skull.
 The TMJ is located near each ear and is unique for its ability to perform both hinge and sliding motions, essential for chewing, speaking, and various jaw movements.
-Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.
+Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)